GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 - projects, BQ datasets, and sinks for audit log and billing exports
 - IAM bindings on the organization

-The following diagram can be used as a simple high level reference for the following sections, which describe the stage and its possible customizations in detail.
+Use the following diagram as a simple high level reference for the following sections, which describe the stage and its possible customizations in detail.

 <p align="center">
   <img src="diagram.svg" alt="Organization-level diagram">